★ New Events: Mobile Suit Moon Gundam: The Unforgivable One Event and Clan Battle

 |

 There are also mobile suits with kits designed to counter specific kinds of mobile suits.
 For example, Todesritter becomes a DPS machine when facing off against Newtype Machines.
 Char's Z'Gok, on the other hand, inflicts Target Priority on all Gundam-Type units and forces them to take more damage from its entire team.
-Having these units and knowing when to use them will allow you to win much more battles than otherwise.
+Having these units and knowing when to use them will allow a player to win more battles than otherwise.

 Best Mobile Suit Tier List (PvE)

 An example of this would be teams centered around AOE EX skills that can decimate entire teams.
 A staple in this team is the Hamma-Hamma, whose EX skill damages all enemies, stuns them if they're inflicted with the Unavoidable debuff, and deals more damage to them when stunned.
-Before the Hamma-Hamma uses its EX Skill, it'll want the Hyaku Shiki to use its EX skill first and inflict all enemies with the Unavoidable debuff, leaving them vulnerable to the Hamma-Hamma's stun.

 Another unit that should use their EX skill before the Hamma-Hamma is the Qubeley, who stuns all enemies on the battlefield.
 Again, this fulfills the condition for the Hamma-Hamma to deal extra damage.